TomBebbington/js.rs/README.md

 [![Build Status](https://travis-ci.org/TopHattedCoder/rust_js.svg?branch=master)](https://travis-ci.org/TopHattedCoder/rust_js)
 This is a generic JS parser and interpreter written in Rust.
-Currently, it has very, very limited support for the JS language.
+Currently, it has very limited support for the JS language.

 Documentation
 -------------